kurucz07/page-object-model-selenium_DESIGNO-AGENCY/README.md

 Designo-agency

-This is an automated test for the web-UI of the designo-agency website.
+This is a GUI test for the designo-agency website.

 How to run test